Discover Jesus \ Topic \What Led Judas Iscariot to Betray Jesus?

 Judas was ultimately defeated by the struggles of life.
 He was unable or unwilling to create a workable art of living for himself as the result of numerous factors:

-As a child, he was indulged and life was made too easy for him.
+2. As a child, he was indulged, and life was made too easy for him.
 As an adult, he always expected to win, and he was a poor loser.

-He seemed not to be able to face facts honestly; he was intellectually dishonest with himself.
+5. He seemed unable to face facts honestly; he was intellectually dishonest with himself.

-Judas lived for the short term; he wanted rewards now.
-He failed to grasp that the best things in life are found in spiritual growth, and that these prizes sometimes require a lifetime to achieve.
+7. Judas lived for the short term; he wanted rewards now.
+He failed to grasp that the best things in life are found in spiritual growth and that these prizes sometimes require a lifetime to achieve.

-Because of these character flaws, he lived his life with increasing grief, resentment, sorrow, shame, anxiety, and despair that proved to be his ultimate undoing.
+Because of these character flaws, he lived his life with increasing grief, resentment, sorrow, shame, anxiety, and despair which proved to be his ultimate undoing.

 • Conclusion